syncfusion-content/blazor-docs/blazor/diagram/connectors/interactions.md

 ![Dragging Connector End Point in Blazor Diagram](../images/blazor-diagram-drag-connector-end-point.gif)

 ## How to flip the connector
-The Flip command is used to flip the chosen object is mirrored across  in either the horizontal, vertical, or both directions on the diagram page..
+The Flip command is used to flip the chosen object is mirrored across  in either the horizontal, vertical, or both directions on the diagram page.

-###  FlipDirection:
+### How to change the flip direction:
 The flipdirection is used to flip the node or connector so that it is mirrored across in either horizontal, vertical, or both directions.

 | FlipDirection | Description |